- 02 Sep 2022

 - Element IDs are different in UAT and Production and the account has been configured to Trust IDs

-- There may be a conflict in the configuration and the Flow may not be displaying on the intended page.
+- There may be a conflict in the configuration and the Flow may not be displayed on the intended page.

 - Navigate to the step that is not working and try reselecting the step.